CME211/notes/lecture-22/lecture-22.md

 }
 ```

-Approximately 17,500 lines omitted!

 ### Compilation

 * Compilation is the process of translating source code to assembly commands

-* The assembly commands are still human readable text (if the human knows
+* The assembly commands are still human readable text (if the human knows assembly)
-assembly)

 From `src/hello.s`: